Purchases made through links earn us a small commission, at no extra cost to you.

 The Lake Agnes hike offers an enjoyable combination of Canadian history and nature.

 Some people may find the first section of trail a bit dull, but after gaining elevation through the forest there’s more scenic variety with mountains, lakes, and a small waterfall.

 The trail is well marked with signs and distances, so it’s easy to find your way and decide if you want to continue past the tea house to other destinations.

 Aside from the moderately graded ascent, there are no big challenges so inexperienced hikers will be able to complete the hike to Lake Agnes.
 This hike is also safe to do solo since it’s a high traffic trail.

-Once of the nice things about the Lake Agnes Tea House hike is that it doesn’t require venturing far off into the backcountry to get to beautiful alpine views.
-However, that is also one of its downsides because the easy accessibility/close proximity to Chateau Lake Louise means it gets crowded with tourists.
+One of the nice things about the Lake Agnes Tea House hike is that it doesn’t require venturing far off into the backcountry to get to beautiful alpine views.
+However, that is also one of its downsides because the easy accessibility/close proximity to Chateau Lake Louise means the Lake Agnes Tea House is a very popular place to visit during summer in Banff and gets crowded with tourists.